 Ring modulation is nearly identical to amplitude modulation (like the tremolo effect we discussed earlier) except for one key difference.

 With ring modulation, the resulting product of the modulator and carrier flips phase as the carrier becomes negative.
 With amplitude modulation, there is no such phase flip.
 This can be visualized in the following image:

 This makes it so that neither the modulator nor the carrier signals are heard at the output.
 It’s only the sidebands.
 Some ring modulators offer a mix control to mix in the input/modulator signal to the output.

-Relating back to the tremolo effect, it’s important to note that the carrier oscillator is not an LFO.
-It must have a much higher frequency (in the audible range) in order to effectively produce audible sidebands.
+Relating to the tremolo effect, it’s important to note that the carrier oscillator is not an LFO.
+It must have a much higher frequency (in the audible range) to effectively produce audible sidebands.

 Common ring modulation effect controls include: